First aid training for guiding

 What you need to know about first aid training as a volunteer

-There must be at least one person with valid 1st Response or equivalent first aid training on every Unit Leadership team.
+There must be at least one person with valid 1st Response or equivalent first aid training at every unit meeting.

-This is not a problem in a one-off situation.
-If it happens more often, your Commissioner should arrange a 1st Response or Refresher course to make sure that more than one volunteer has up-to-date training.
+We require a qualified First Aider at all unit meetings.
+If this is not possible please speak to your commissioner to see if First Aid cover can be provided by another member in a one-off situation.
+If it happens more often, your commissioner should arrange a 1st Response or Refresher course to make sure that more than one volunteer has up-to-date training.

 The 1st Response course and the 1st Response Refresher are both attendance-based courses so it is not possible to 'fail'.
 If you can't physically demonstrate aspects of the training such as CPR, then you will be required to show that you can instruct others in how to perform these techniques.